CravateRouge/autobloody/README.md

                         Certificate authentication, e.g: "path/to/key:path/to/cert"
-  -s, --secure          Try to use LDAP over TLS aka LDAPS (default is LDAP) --host HOST           Hostname or IP of the DC (ex: my.dc.local or 172.16.1.3) --path PATH           Filename of the attack path generated with pathgen.py (default is "path.json")
+  -s, --secure          Try to use LDAP over TLS aka LDAPS (default is LDAP) --host HOST           Hostname or IP of the DC (ex: my.dc.local or 172.16.1.3)
 ```

 ## How it works
-First `pathgen` generates a privesc path using the Dijkstra's algorithm implemented into the Neo4j's GDS library.
+First a privesc path is found using the Dijkstra's algorithm implemented into the Neo4j's GDS library.
 The Dijkstra's algorithm allows to solve the shortest path problem on a weighted graph.
 By default the edges created by BloodHound don't have weight but a type (e.g MemberOf, WriteOwner).
 A weight is then added to each edge accordingly to the type of edge and the type of node reached (e.g user,group,domain).

-Once a path is generated and stored as a json file, `autobloody` will connect to the DC and execute the path and clean what is reversible (everything except password change).
+Once a path is generated, `autobloody` will connect to the DC and execute the path and clean what is reversible (everything except `ForcePasswordChange` and `setOwner`).

 ## Limitations
 For now, only the following BloodHound edges are currently supported for automatic exploitation: